ropensci/neotoma/README.md

 + `get_chroncontrol` - Get chronological information used to build the age-depth model for the record.
 [API](https://api.neotomadb.org/doc/resources/chroncontrol)

 ### Recent Changes
++ 1.7.7: This represents the end-of-life update for the package.
+Updates some function calls and Rd file formatting.
+All new development for Neotoma in R is part of the `neotoma2` R package at https://github.com/NeotomaDB/neotoma2
 + 1.7.6: Updated the API endpoints to correctly point to the new windows API endpoint, in preparation for migration; Fixed the help for `get_closest()`; Changed character encoding for two data tables, `pollen.equiv` and `taxon.list`, made them available in the main package using `data()`.
 + 1.7.4: Bug fix: `get_dataset(gpid=123)` was returning an error, fix corrects the error to allow unassigned `x` variables.
 Updated the allowable dataset types for searching to reflect the larger set of dataset types within Neotoma.
 + 1.7.3: Added numeric/integer methods to the `get_site()` and `get_dataset()` functions so that a vector of dataset or siteids can be passed to improve more general workflow methods.